 - How to get to the resort?
-If you are staying at Kalavryta Greece, the resort is very close to the town, easily reachable by car.
+If you are staying in Kalavrita Greece, the resort is very close to the town, easily reachable by car.

-- Official website about the Rack Railway, Diakopto-Kalavryta (Tip: buy your tickets in advance, the train is very popular)
+Official Rack Railway, Diakopto-Kalavrita (Tip: buy your tickets in advance, the train is very popular).

 - An easy hike in general.
 However, when you cross the tunnels, you should be aware of the passing trains.